vxcall/lineatgo/README.md

 - [ ] Enable to Post image or video on time line
 - [ ] Fix DeletePostAll function

 ### At last
-Probably, being overlook some factors, I can't code Login() function without web driver
+Probably, being overlook some factors, I can't code Login() function without web driver (I'm working at dev branch.
+See login2 function)

-So If it's possible, please make Login() function more better and send pull request:)
+If it's possible, please make Login() function more better and send pull request:)